 End of school is here!
-As a mum of two young boys, we live at our little park.
-Dogs pass through with their owners enjoying an evening walk, the kids are playing grounders and building sand castles, and the parents are unwinding from a hectic day at work and after school activities.
+As a mum of two young boys, we live in our little park.
+Dogs pass through with their owners enjoying an evening walk, the kids are playing grounders and building sand castles, and the parents are unwinding from a hectic day at work and after-school activities.
 Our neighbourhood is clean and we try to keep our park as clean and safe for our children as best we can.

 Except: What if a neighbour lets their 90 lb unneutered male dog out without a lead and allows him to run through the park?
 What if the owner proceeds to take their time coming out of the house to yell at us that he is friendly?!
 Everything might be fine, or he might attack a little 2-year-old running in the park.